 Jameed production innovations improve women's income

-For small-scale producers, this method increased small-scale producers' net income by 20 percent, reduced working hours and made the process less physically demanding, which is an obvious benefit for the women working in this field.
+For small-scale producers, the ICARDA approach increased net income by 20 percent, reduced working hours, and made the process less physically demanding, which is an obvious benefit for the women working in this field.

 Masnat El-Hiary, Yigezu Yigezu, Barbara Rischkowsky, Muhi El-Dine Hilali, Bassam Shdifat.
 (1/12/2013).
 Enhancing the Dairy Processing Skills and Market Access of Rural Women in Jordan.
 Beirut, Lebanon: International Center for Agricultural Research in the Dry Areas (ICARDA). https://repo.mel.cgiar.org/handle/20.500.11766/7873

 Jumana Hijazi, Liqa El Herbeid, Mourad Rekik, Muhi El-Dine Hilali.
 (22/4/2018).
 Enhancing Jameed quality by improved processing methods for small scale dairy sheep farms in Jordan. https://repo.mel.cgiar.org/handle/20.500.11766/10071

 Muhi El-Dine Hilali, Hutheifa Ababneh, Mourad Rekik, Barbara Rischkowsky.
 (27/9/2018).
 Qualitative characteristics of traditional Jordanian Jameed and a way to improve quality and reduce health risks.
 Beirut, Lebanon: International Center for Agricultural Research in the Dry Areas (ICARDA). https://repo.mel.cgiar.org/handle/20.500.11766/9436